-The director of the Gallivan Program is Richard Jones.
+The director of the Gallivan Program is Richard G. Jones.

 An Advisory Committee of Notre Dame graduates in journalism helps guide the Program, meeting annually to discuss the curriculum and other initiatives.

 Members of the Gallivan Program Advisory Committee include Michael D. (Mickey) Gallivan, former television and wire service journalist and program benefactor; Maddie Hanna, reporter, The Philadelphia Inquirer; Meg Martin, managing editor of projects and podcasts, Minnesota Public Radio; Sarah Mervosh, reporter, The New York Times; and Anne Thompson, chief environmental affairs correspondent, NBC News.